“America is the country of the future. It is a country of beginnings, of projects, of vast designs and expectations.” – Ralph Waldo Emerson, 1844

 Historians have often been less explicit, though, about how the process works.
 The loss of structure creates anxiety because it seems to erase clearly defined boundaries.
 Since the old structural boundaries can rarely be restored in their original form, and new structures with new unfamiliar boundaries are precisely the source of anxiety, the most common solution is to create new myths and symbolic structures that seem to offer the kind of clearly defined boundaries that (supposedly) used to give Americans a firm, dependable pattern of life.

 For this purpose, the most reassuring boundary of all is some form of clear-cut division between “us” and “them.”
-The anxiety is often expressed as some form of the lament, “The America I have always know is disappearing,” which easily becomes, “They are taking away my America.”
+The anxiety is often expressed as some form of the lament, “The America I have always known is disappearing,” which easily becomes, “They are taking away my America.”
 For mythic purposes, it matters not who “they” are; any group easily labeled as “other” will do.
 Blaming some “other” for the very fact of change itself offers a sense of structure and predictable order in life.

 This process is an essential part of the American project, as defined by the mythology of hope and change, precisely because the mythology is so multivalent and even contradictory on so many other points.
 Since it does not offer any single, clear-cut, positive quality as the distinguishing mark of America and Americans, it must also offer a convenient way to avoid facing this glaring absence.